yjmantilla/yjmantilla.github.io/bubbles/brain-as-a-computer.md

+---
-# The brain as a computer paradigm
+title: Brain as a Computer
+---

 ## Counterarguments